sapstern/newshourpodcasts/README.md

 Update May 23:

-I have withdrawn the app from F-Droid app store, (it is still there in an archived version) as it got marked with a so called "anti feature" for "promote or depend entirely on a Non-Free network service", which for me is unjustified and not acceptable.
+I have withdrawn the app from F-Droid app store, (it is still there as an archived version) as it got marked with a so called "anti feature" for "promote or depend entirely on a Non-Free network service", which for me is unjustified and not acceptable.

 However, I ty to get it published on uptodown app store.